CosmWasm/sylvia-book/src/basics/query-testing.md

 and passed them to calls.
 The idea is that those represent some blockchain persistent state, and we don't want to create them for every call.
 We want any changes to the contract state occurring in `instantiate` to be visible in the `query`.
-Also, we want to control how the environment differs on the query and instantiation.
+Also, we want to control how the environment differs in the query and instantiation.

 The `info` argument is another story.
 The message info is unique for each message sent.
 To create the `info` mock, we must pass two arguments to the [`mock_info`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/testing/fn.mock_info.html) function.

 First is the address performing a call.
 It may look strange to pass `sender` as an address instead of some mysterious `wasm` followed by hash, but it is a valid address.
 For testing purposes, such addresses are typically better, as they are way more verbose in case of failing tests.

-The second argument is funds sent with the message.
+The second argument is the `funds` that are sent with the message.
 For now, we leave it as an empty slice, as I don't want to talk about token transfers yet - we will cover it later.

-So now it is more a real-case scenario.
+So now it is more like a real-case scenario.
 I see just one problem.
 Nothing connects the `instantiate` call to the corresponding `query`.
 It seems that we assume there is some global contract.
-But it seems that if we would like to have two contracts instantiated differently in a single test case, it would become a mess.
-If only there would be some tool to abstract this for us, wouldn't it be nice?
+But if we would like to have two contracts instantiated differently in a single test case, it would become a mess.
+If only some tool could abstract this for us, wouldn't it be nice?